 Depending on the changes the amalgamation involves, the name of the amalgamated professional corporation will be as follows:

-The College must receive a completed change of information form as well as a copy of the Articles of Amalgamation.
+The College must receive a completed Notification of Change form as well as a copy of the Articles of Amalgamation.

-Shareholders Register and\or Directors Register (if required); and
+- Shareholders Register and/or Directors Register (if required)

 In accordance with College By-Laws, a shareholder is permitted to hold shares of a professional corporation through a holding company, so long as all of the shares of the holding company are held by veterinarians licensed in the Province of Ontario.

-Articles of Incorporation or Shareholders Register of the Holding Company; and
+- Articles of Incorporation or Shareholders Register of the Holding Company.

 Notification must be given to the College for any material change in the structure or operation of the professional corporation, including but not limited to:

-The documents required will vary depending on situation.
+The documents required will vary depending on the situation.